luisjg/School-Work/README.md

 # School-Work

-Work I have done for school over the years.
+Work I have done for school over the past years.

-The languages covered are:
+The languages in this repository are:

-C/C++
+- C/C++

-Java
+- Java
-Racket